suryawebdev/react-complete-guide/README.md

                     {(context) => <button onClick={context.login}>Login</button>}
                 </AuthContext.Consumer>
                 //Here Consumer uses context of the apps to point out the props that has been passed on by provider.

+    //In React 16.6 and later context can be defined in different ways as well
+    //For class based components
+        //static contextType = AuthContext;
+        //Thus we can acess context from this

+    //For functional based components
+        //Use react hook-> useContext and pass on that context.